RobotLeopard86/CacaoEngine/README.md

 #### A C++ game engine

 ## About
-Cacao Engine is a game engine developed by RobotLeopard86, as well as any other contributors.
-It is written in C++ and built using Ninja.
+Cacao Engine is a game engine developed by RobotLeopard86.
+It is written in C++ and uses Meson as the build system.

 ## Planned Features
 * 2D and 3D rendering capabilties